YJDoc2/MapReduce-with-Docker/Readme.md

 docker-compose up
 ```

-This will start the worker container first, and then start master node and attach them to each other.
-The brief output on console will show progress and queuing of various tasks, and in the end time taken for the process, measured from start of the mater main function to end of master main function.
+This will start the worker containodesner first, and then start master node and attach them to each other.
+The brief output on console will show progress and queuing of various tasks, and in the end, it will show the time taken for the process, measured from start of the `mater_main` function to end of `master_main` function.
 Then the master node will exit, and rest of containers will need to be stopped manually by using `ctrl+c`, which will stop the docker compose.

-The output will be generated in the project root data directory, with following format:
+The output will be generated in the project root data directory, with following format:<br />
-map_split\_\*.txt will contain output of map stage
+map_split\_\*.txt will contain output of map stage<br />
-shuffle_split\_\*.txt will contain output of shuffle stage
+shuffle_split\_\*.txt will contain output of shuffle stage<br />
-reduce_split\_\*.txt will contain result of reduce stage
+reduce_split\_\*.txt will contain result of reduce stage<br />

-map_split files will be equal to number of worker nodes, but the number of shuffle and reduce splits files will depend on the keys generated in map stage, and hash functions used to has the keys.
+map_split files will be equal to number of worker nodes, but the number of shuffle and reduce splits files will depend on the keys generated in map stage, and hash functions used to hash the keys.

 This repository actually consists of two Rust projects :